administer-org/documentation/v2/help/interfaces.md

     Timeout = 5
     Icon = Utilities.Icon "check-plain",
     Text = "This is a toast",
-    Subtext = "Toasts are great for unintrusive notices!", OnClick = function()
+    Subtext = "Toasts are great for unobtrusive notices!", OnClick = function()
         print("The toast has been clicked!")
     end